abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 We can also use a single partition as a directly-mapped FIFO queue!
 We can route a message to a specific partition based on Key, and then map a specific consumer to that partition manually (in the code for consumer config).

 {{% notice note %}}
 If we don't explicitly specify a consumer group for a Kafka consumer, the consumer acts as a standalone consumer (i.e. it doesn't join any group), and does not trigger group coordination (no rebalancing, etc).
-If multiple such consumers subscribe to the same topic, each will receive a copy of all the messages — they do not share the partitions.
+If multiple such consumers subscribe to the same topic, each will receive a copy of all the messages — consumer reads all partitions independently.
 {{% /notice %}}

 **Avoiding Redundant Message Processing**: a single message in a partition will be consumed multiple times if its consumers happen to be from diff groups, Kafka has no awareness to prevent it as its just a storage.
 Hence we need to make sure that we designate groups to consumers in a way that doesn't lead to redundant processing.